Joseph Warren: Freemasonry

+Career

 While practicing medicine and surgery in Boston, he became involved in politics, associating with John Hancock, Samuel Adams, and other leaders of the broad movement labeled Sons of Liberty.
-He was one of the leaders of Patriot activities during the Liberty Affair and facilitated an agreement with Hancock and government customs officials prior to the Boston demonstrations.
+He was one of the leaders of patriot activities during the 1768 Liberty Affair and facilitated an agreement with Hancock and government customs officials prior to the Boston demonstrations.
+That same year, Royal officials tried to place his publishers Edes and Gill on trial for an incendiary newspaper essay Warren wrote under the pseudonym A True Patriot, but no local jury would indict them.

 Warren conducted an autopsy on the body of young Christopher Seider in February 1770, and was a member of the Boston committee that assembled a report on the following month's Boston Massacre.

-Earlier, in 1768, Royal officials tried to place his publishers Edes and Gill on trial for an incendiary newspaper essay Warren wrote under the pseudonym A True Patriot, but no local jury would indict them.
+While many historians contend that Warren had no role in the 1773 Boston Tea Party, some have recently argued that he was a key planner of the event.

 In 1774, he authored the song "Free America," which was published in colonial newspapers.
 The poem was set to a traditional British tune, "The British Grenadiers."

 Warren owned at least one enslaved person.
-This unnamed man, formerly held by Joshua Green, helped Warren with his medical practice.
+This man, whose name is unknown and who was formerly held by Joshua Green, helped Warren with his medical practice.